jeffmodarres/School_District_Analysis/README.md

 ![Updated_district_Analysis](/Resources/updated_district_summary.png)

 * **How is the school summary affected?**
-In the school summary, none of the schools are affected except Thomas High Scholl.
+In the school summary, Thomas High School data is affected.
+All the reported scores and percentages are lower than reality

 ![Updated_school_Analysis](/Resources/updated_school_summary.png)

 * **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
-Thomas High School,THS, has a total of 1635 students.
-Since 461 data points are missing, the THS stats are much lower than reality since all the calculation assumed all the data is available.
-So compared to other schools, THS is underrated.
+Thomas High School,THS, has a total of 1635 students.At first, Since 461 data points are missing, the THS stats appears much lower than reality since all the calculation assumed all the data is available.
+So compared to other schools, THS was underrated.
+After replacing the ninth graders’ math and reading scores, THS is ranked 2nd among all the school and moved up in the chart.

 ![THS_summary_including_all_students](/Resources/THS_summary_total_students.png)